Available for an ArcGIS organization licensed with the Indoors extension.

 Once you have configured a floor-aware map or scene, you can define additional layers as floor aware and interact with them using the floor filter.
 You can model and use your own indoor data by including an attribute field that identifies the floor on which each feature is located.
 Supported sources include file and enterprise geodatabases, feature services hosted on ArcGIS Online or ArcGIS Enterprise, or external systems for features such as assets, work orders, occupants, or events.
 Supported geometry types for floor-aware layers include point, line, and polygon in maps and scenes and multipatch only in scenes.

 To define a layer as floor aware, you must configure the Floor Field parameter in the layer's properties.
 The field you set in the Floor Field parameter is used to associate each feature in the layer with a feature with the level on which it is located.
-The levels feature should be contained in the layer defined for the Floors parameter in the map's indoor layers properties.
-The field you set for the Floor Field parameter must be a text field with a length of 256 or less and contain field values that match the LEVEL_ID field values of features from the Levels layer you used to configure floor awareness.
+The levels feature must be contained in the layer defined for the Floors parameter in the map's indoor layers properties.
+The field you set for the Floor Field parameter must be a text field and contain field values that match the LEVEL_ID field values of features from the Levels layer you used to configure floor awareness.
 If you have multiple feature layers in your map or scene, you must define the Floor Field parameter for each layer you want to make floor aware.

 If a feature's floor field contains a null value, the feature is not filtered by the floor filter and remains visible.
 You can use null values in the floor field to make some features in a layer, such as drinking fountains located outdoors, always visible regardless of floor filter settings.

 If a feature's floor field contains a nonnull value that does not match any value in the Level ID field of the layer that you set for the Floors parameter, the feature is always filtered by the floor filter and is not visible in the map or scene.

 Complete the following steps for each layer you want to define as floor aware: